Academic Integrity

 The case will go first to your department.
 The department can

-In serious cases, your department may ask the School Dean/Director IPO to look at the case.
-The School can impose additional sanctions – you may not be allowed to go on exchange, or get a scholarship, and a note may be made on your transcript.
+In serious cases, your department may ask the School/AIS Dean to look at the case.
+The School can impose more severe sanctions – you may not be allowed to go on exchange, or get a scholarship, and a note may be made on your transcript.
 The most serious cases are referred to the Student Disciplinary Committee.
 The Student Disciplinary Committee can take away your eligibility for a degree; suspend you from the University, or simply dismiss you right away.

 And that would be it.
 All your years of hard work in primary and secondary school, all that pressure to do well in the public exams … all thrown away.